rayalan/binary-adages/content/one-feature-many-ways-blueprint-study.md

 ![Example blueprint in Satisfactory](images/blueprint-satisfactory.png "Blueprints: Satisfactory")

-Satisfactory starts about being unique in a couple ways.
-It is a first person view, played from the perspective of a person, rather than presenting an overhead view.
+Satisfactory starts out being unique in a couple of ways.
+It is a first-person view, played from the perspective of a person, rather than presenting an overhead view.
 As such, it fully embraces building upward, layering factory floor on top of factory floor.

-In their implementation, blueprints are:
+In this implementation, blueprints are:

 * Restricted to a 4x4 unit square (length and width), but up to 8 units high.
-* do not automatically connect belts, pipes, or power when built; those must be manually connected.
+* Do not automatically connect belts, pipes, or power when built; those must be manually connected.
 * Only created or modified in a special building.

-For context, a 16 unit squares means something like 1-8 machines per level, but the 8 unit height allows for blueprints to have 2-4 levels.
+For context, 16 unit squares means something like 1-8 machines per level, but the 8-unit height allows for blueprints to have 2-4 levels.
 Combined with the lack of automatic connectivity for pipes, belts, and power, this approach encourages two types of blueprints:

 1. Highly compact builds.
 Some players have made builds filled with far more machines than expected.
 2. Decorative builds -- a section of straight roadway that can be repeated over and over or a particular aesthetic for doors and corridors.